architecture and planning

 The work also included the study of design and sustainability guidelines to be applied with the adaptive reuse of the historic buildings on the north island.

-Christopher Stienon completed this project while serving as the Director of Urban Design at EDAW / AECOM, NYC
+This project was completed by Christopher Stienon while the Director of Urban Design at EDAW / AECOM, NYC

 New York City, New York